whitelion351/vehicle-ecu/README.md

 main.py - Monitor and Tuning software written in Python 3.6.

+ecu_sch-v1.0a.sch - Schematic for the ECU.
+Created with KiCad

 Upload the sketch to any atmega328.
 Read the top of the sketch for what pins do what.